A young boy works in a machine shop when he should be a school.

 Related: Children's Rights and Business

-The issue of child labor is guided by two International Labor Organization (ILO) conventions — ILO Convention No. 138, which sets a minimum age for employment, and ILO Convention No. 182, which prohibits and calls for immediate action to eliminate the worst forms of child labor — and the United Nations Convention on the Rights of the Child.
+The issue of child labor is guided by two ILO conventions: No. 138, which sets a minimum age for employment, and No. 182, which prohibits and calls for immediate action to eliminate the worst forms of child labor.
+It is also covered in the United Nations Convention on the Rights of the Child.

 These conventions frame the concept of child labor and form the basis for child labor legislation enacted by signatory nations.